 Are you legitimately feeling burned out and overwhelmed?
-Are you on repeat day in and day out feeling like there’s just no hope, like this is your life every single day?
+Do you feel like you are on repeat day in and day out feeling like there’s just no hope, like this is your life every single day?
 Is it the same yelling, the same crying, messy house, disorganized life, the same rush for getting dinner on the table, the same rush to get lunches in backpacks and getting out the door every day?
+This doesn’t have to be you for long.
+Instead, you can live a life with less stress and less anxiety.
+All by learning how to time block your fundamental needs you can live the life you dream!

 If this is what you’re going through every single day and you’re serious about getting your daily routines and your mental space aligned, and serious about putting some calm back into your life, then you absolutely are going to have to dig in deep and answer some hard questions for yourself.
-Let’s dive in to how I reduce my stress and anxiety each week by time blocking fundamental tasks that support my core needs.
+Let’s dive in to how I time block my fundamental tasks each week, in order to reduce stress, anxiety, and support my core needs.

 I’m sure so many of you can completely relate to knowing that you have this one thing, or maybe it’s a couple things that you really needs to get in order.
 Maybe it’s relationships or losing weight, or chasing a goal, or getting your house on track, or not being the mom that yells, or being the mom that gives more affection, or whatever that looks like for you.
 There is a voice and there is a nagging and there is a reason behind all of that.
 So many times we can’t even think of how we’re even going begin to address that because we’re so overwhelmed and our schedules are so busy.

 I made so many excuses for why I was strong enough to stay in the survival mode that I was in and why I had to stay in that mode.
-I needed to do it because all these people needed me and I could not give up any of the effort and energy and the devotion those currently giving because these people needed me.
+People needed me and I could not give up any of the effort and energy and the devotion that I was giving because these people needed me.
 Right.
 I needed to be filling those shoes every single day because my kids need it and my husband needs it and the bank account needs it.
 And all these things just need me.

-I was burned out.
-I was a burn out mom and wife that desperately believed in herself and her dreams.
+I was a burnt out mom and wife that desperately believed in herself and her dreams.
 But I was at a complete loss.
 So what did I do?
-The Enneagram 1 in me did what she always does, and I started making charts and I started making graphs and mind maps.
-I organized but living life out of my struggles.
-I found patterns.
-I read books on my strengths and weaknesses.
-I started just really looking at all of it and that’s when I said, “alright let’s just take everything off the plate and look at what is extremely fundamental.”
+Well, the Enneagram 1 in me did what she always does, and I started making charts, graphs and mind maps.
+I organized the living life out of my struggles.
+I found patterns and read books on my strengths and weaknesses.
+The change started when I took a closer look at it all and said, “alright let’s just take everything off the plate and look at what is extremely fundamental.”

-I talk a lot about these fundamental needs, and the reason I talk about them is because this is where stress and or anxiety comes from.
-Most of the time, things that give us stress and things that makes it make us anxious are things that we are imposing upon ourself.
+I talk a lot about these fundamental needs.
+They are so incredibly important.
+The reason being, this is where stress and our anxiety comes from.
+Most of the time, things that give us stress and things that makes us anxious are things that we are imposing upon ourselves.
 All of those things that I talked about, those people that needed me, they didn’t actually need me in the way I presented.
+Instead, if we can learn how time block our fundamental needs in our schedules, we can have the tools for a great, happy life!

 If you’re serious about putting some calm back into your life, then you absolutely are going to have to dig in deep and answer some hard questions for yourself.
 Download the assessment and worksheet, then be real with yourself and your spouse.
 These aren’t fluffy questions you need to ask.
-These are pivotal points in your life when you get to decide when enough is enough with the chaos that you’re dealing with.
+This is the pivotal point in your life when you get to decide when enough is enough with the chaos that you’re dealing with.

 - This is that moment when you get to sit down and decide am I modeling the adult life that I want my children to grow up and live out in their own lives?